Operating System

 1. Mutual Exclusion: At least one resource is non-shareable — only one process can use it at a time.

-2. Hold and Wait: A process is holding at least one resource and waiting to acquire more resources held by other processes.
+2. Hold and Wait: A process holds at least one resource and waits to acquire more resources held by other processes.

-Safe State: A state is safe if the system can allocate resources to each process in some order (called safe sequence) such that all processes can eventually complete without deadlock.
+Safe State: A state is safe if the system can allocate resources to each process in some order (safe sequence) such that all processes can eventually complete without deadlock.

 Logical AddressPhysical Address